jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 ## Conclusion

-Through this exploratory data analysis and visualizations, we gained some interesting insights into Denver's Airbnb rental market.
-Below I will summarise the answers to the questions that we wished to answer at the beginning of the project:
+Through this exploratory data analysis and visualizations, I gained some interesting insights into Denver's Airbnb rental market.
+Below I will summarise the answers to the questions that I wished to answer at the beginning of the project:

 **1.What are the different types of properties in Denver?**
 There are four different types of properties in Denver: Entire home/apt, Private room, Shared room and Hotel Room.
 The Entire home/apt (82%) and the Private room (17%) account for 99% of the current active listings. the vast majority of listings (90% or 4,111 listigns) in the Entire home/apt category have between 1 and 3 bedroooms.

 **2.How do prices of listings vary by Neighborhood?**
 The highest average price per night for the top 10 neighbourhoods ranges from $211-$341 a night.
-The neighbourhoods with the highest average price per night include Belcaro, Cherry Creeek, University Park, Cory-Merrill, CBD, Cole, Five points, Country club, Highland and Civic Center.
+The neighbourhoods with the highest average price per night include Belcaro, Cherry Creek, University Park, Cory-Merrill, CBD, Cole, Five points, Country Club, Highland and Civic Center.

 **3.What are some common themes that can be identified from the text section of the reviews?**
 There are certain words such as words such as “great, clean, comfortable, cozy, perfect” that are associated with the location and cleanliness.
 Most of the texts shown are overwhelmingly positive adjectives.